bobaseb/energetically-coherent-computation/index.md

 - transformation through
 - types and variations

+Liminal states
+- and consciousness transformation
+- ritual containment of
+- social renewal through
+- transformative power of

 Liminality
 - and consciousness transformation
 - in ritual practice
 - social separation during
 - stability requirements

+Liminoid
+- artistic spaces as
+- creative transformation in
+- modern society development of
+- voluntary engagement with

 Linguistic communication
 - coherent states in